L

 2

-See your completed document before paying.
+See your completed lease before paying.
 Verify your details are correct.

 3